Shopping habits are changing, a trend significantly accelerated by the market disruption caused by COVID-19.

 Linked to personalisation is the importance of offering delivery that is appropriate to basket value.
 From a 3pl perspective, that means providing our customers with a range of carriage and delivery options, from standard services for low value items to express services for high value, prestige purchases.

 Working with key influencers to promote their products gives Beauty brands a much wider range of opportunities to peg new launches to significant occasions, such as an influencer’s birthday, record or film release etc. This requires your 3pl to have the capability to gear up quickly for big promotions.
-This requires warehouse capacity, new packaging, staff training and, of course, the addition of a new line to the inventory.
+It also requires warehouse capacity, new packaging, staff training and, of course, the addition of a new line to the inventory.
 For a launch to be seamless, your 3pl needs to be able to take all this in their stride and maintain the standard associated with your products.

-When innovations like online sampling technology are coupled with your products arriving in beautiful, well-branded packaging, you give your customers the same experience they’re used to when they go into a boutique of department store.
+When innovations like online sampling technology are coupled with your products arriving in beautiful, well-branded packaging, you give your customers the same experience they’re used to when they go into a boutique or department store.
 When the fulfilment and delivery services are properly aligned with your brand, D2C enables beauty consumers to enjoy this experience from the comfort of their living room.
 And as consumers migrate to the Internet from the high street, the ability to deliver that experience to the doorstep becomes increasingly important.